PayelBhattacharjee14/CGD_CURATE/README.md

 numpy
 pandas
 scipy
+python-igraph

+## Usage
+For the implementation of constraint-based CURATE, CURATE_cb.py needs to be run.
+For score-based CURATE algorithm the usage command is: python -m notears.bnlearn
 ## References:
 The codes for non-private PC and Priv-PC, SVT-PC, EM-PC, and NOLEAKS are borrowed from the following repositories:
 [PC Algorithm](https://github.com/keiichishima/pcalg)